 Moisture from the air is absorbed through the evaporator coil along with heat.
 A drainage line leads the condensed moisture (water) away from the cold refrigerant in your AC unit.
 If the drain line is blocked, water becomes trapped near the evaporator coil and freezes.

-If Your AC Frozen, Try These Fixes First Before Calling an HVAC Professional
+If Your AC Is Frozen, Try These Fixes First Before Calling An HVAC Professional

 Darn … your AC unit frozen.
 What now?

 Before calling for help, try these steps.
 You may save some time and money.

 you want to make sure the frozen refrigerant does not make it to the compressor.
 That would be bad.
 The compressor is only built to receive hot vapor.
 And they aren’t cheap.

 Turn the AC unit off using your thermostat.
 This stops the cooling.
 Now switch the fan on.
 Not auto, on.
 It will blow warm air onto the coil and speed up the defrost.

 Now wait.
 Give the frozen evaporator coil, and/or refrigerant line time to thaw.
 This may take up to a full day in extreme situations.

 Second, Check And Replace Your Air Filters If Needed

 Even a little dirt can obstruct the normal flow of air.